 With 7500, Takashi Shimizu takes on the airplane horror genre.
-This is something that has taken off in recent years from non-genre thrillers like Red Eye (2005), Flightplan (2006) and Non-Stop (2014) to horror oriented ones like Tail Sting (2002), Snakes on a Plane (2006), Flight of the Living Dead: Outbreak on a Plane (2007) and Quarantine 2: Terminal (2008).
+This is something that has taken off in recent years from non-genre thrillers like Red Eye (2005), Flightplan (2006) and Non-Stop (2014) to horror oriented ones like Tail Sting (2002), Snakes on a Plane (2006), Flight of the Living Dead: Outbreak on a Plane (2007), Quarantine 2: Terminal (2008) and Lost in the Pacific (2016).
 The film also has clips from Nightmare at 20,000 Feet (1963), the classic The Twilight Zone episode with William Shatner seeing a gremlin on a plane wing, screening at one point.
 Although what we have here, at least during its initial scenes, suggests that it is coming closest to the The Last Fright episode of the Thai anthology Phobia (2008) with a lone flight attendant terrorised by a corpse aboard the plane.

 On the basis of Takashi Shimizus commendable work elsewhere, I came expecting that he would do amazing things with the airplane horror genre.
 The film certainly has an intriguing build-up and you keep watching just to find out what is going on.
 On the other hand, you keep waiting for Shimizu to do something astounding directorially or to introduce something of the uncanny dread he did in the Grudge films only he never does.
 7500 gets in some mild eeriness but there is nothing of note that would not have been brought to the show by a run of the mill director.